Thank you for choosing Boardwalk Falkirk.

 Opened in 2002, the Falkirk Wheel is the only rotating boat lift of its type in the world.
 As part of a wider nationwide strategy to reconnect central Scotland waterways, the Falkirk Wheel reconnects the Forth and the Clyde Canals (the first time since the 1930s.)
 Departing from the Visitor Centre approximately every hour, voyagers are taken on an unique 50 minute journey up into the air to join the Union Canal 35 metres above, sailing onwards from the Wheel to the Union Canal before returning to the Visitor Centre where you can hop-off, skip and jump to Boardwalk to refuel!

 Check out their website for cheaper family tickets rates and further information.

-Walkers and cyclists of all ages can explore much of Falkirk attractions using the park’s 500km of cycle ways, towpaths and parkland.
-The Helix also boasts a lagoon, cafe, adventure zone and splash play area – find out more on their website.
+Walkers and cyclists of all ages can explore many Falkirk attractions using the park’s 500km of cycleways, towpaths and parkland.
+The Helix also boasts a lagoon, cafe, adventure zone and splash play area – discover more on their website.

 Although The Kelpies are situated in Helix Park, they are an engineering and creative marvel deserving of an introduction of their own!
 Part of a larger project to regenerate vast underused land and canal systems, the Kelpies are a result of a collaboration between many public and private bodies and Glasgow-based artist Andy Scott.

-Standing at 30 metres tall, The Kelpies tower over a new canal extension which links the Forth & Clyde Canal to the North Sea and represent the working horses which used to pull barges along Scotland’s canals.
+Standing at 30 metres tall, The Kelpies tower over a new canal extension that links the Forth & Clyde Canal to the North Sea and represents the working horses that used to pull barges along Scotland’s canals.